andres-erbsen/dename-writeup/dename.md

    not associated with the name in the original tree, since finding a Merkle hash path that produces the correct root hash with an incorrect leaf hash is intractable.
- - Name absence proofs: If a requested name is not in the tree, the server can prove its absence by returning the name-identity pairs right before and right after the missing name, as defined by the lexicographical order of the dictionary keys, along with the associated Merkle hash pathes.
+ - **Name absence proofs**: If a requested name is not in the tree, the server can prove its absence by returning the name-identity pairs right before and right after the missing name, as defined by the lexicographical order of the dictionary keys, along with the associated Merkle hash pathes.
 The client has to